digidotcom/xbee-python/doc/user_doc/discovering_the_xbee_network.rst

 Once the process has finished, you can retrieve the list of devices that form the network using the ``get_devices()`` method provided by the network object.
 If the discovery process is running, this method returns ``None``.

+All discovered XBee devices are stored in the ``XBeeNetwork`` instance.

 **Discover the network**